Three Locks Golf Club

 Three Locks Golf Club, Milton Keynes, South East, England, MK17 9BH

-21 reviews of Three Locks Golf Club
+20 reviews of Three Locks Golf Club

+Two of us played here on Sunday afternoon at 2.16, this allowed us to take advantage of the offer of £15.50 per person.
+I have to say from the moment the staff booked us in to the moment we left the bar we were treated like long lost relatives, nothing was too much trouble for the staff.
 As this was the first time we had played this course, we were glad we bought a course planner.
 The course is laid out in two sections, the first 6 holes to the right of the club house and the "back 12" to the left on a flatter piece of land.
 Having played two other courses in Bedford over the past two weeks, we were amazed at how good the greens were in comparison.
 They were very green and received the ball well.
 The whole experience was a joy with some stunning views of the surrounding countryside.
 If I had to mark it out of ten, it would be an eight.
 Well worth the 30 miles to play and will certainly be back again.

-if your paying big cash for a round you might walk off disapointed,but if your getting a bargin like we did, then you will walk off the 18th with a smile on your face,having played something a little different.
+we played three locks on a monday,groupon voucher in hand,(£30 for a four ball)not sure what to expect. not sure what i think about the first 4 holes lol,but the rest of the course was great,all the greens in great conditon. great set of par 3s. the course is in desperate need of some simple signs pointing you to the next tee. if your paying big cash for a round you might walk off disapointed,but if your getting a bargin like we did, then you will walk off the 18th with a smile on your face,having played something a little different.

 I am a regular at the Three Locks and I believe it's probably the best value course in the Leighton Buzzard/Milton Keynes area, especially if you play twilight (£13.50 midweek).
 The layout of the course is a bit unusual, with the first 6 holes being very hilly and the remainder rather flat.
 Also, the 7th & 8th are Par 5's followed immediately by 2 Par 3's.
 The greens are usually true although can run a bit slowly in the winter months (but there are never temporaries).
 There is a lot of variety so this makes it quite interesting and there are a lot of dogleg holes.
 All in all, I would rate this well worth the money and a good test of golf for all levels of golfer.